How to fill in your ET1 Employment Tribunal claim form

 - financial compensation for injury to feelings (for discrimination cases)

 Include dates (and time of day if relevant) of all key events.
-For example, “On 3 June 2021 at 10am, I sent Joanne Bloggs, General Manager, an email to ask if we could discuss progress on the project.”
-The Valla platform can help you to easily produce your timeline of events.
+For example, “On 3 June 2021 at 10am, I sent Joanne Bloggs, General Manager, an email to ask if we could discuss progress on the project.” - Valla can help you to easily produce your timeline of events.

 Make sure you define any abbreviations or acronyms you use.